-In this world of increasing technology, children are spending more of their time in front of screens and less time outdoors.
-A recent survey shows that children today play outside just half as much as their parents did growing up – and in doing so, are missing out on vitamin D and numerous health benefits.
+In this world of ever-present technology, children are spending more of their time in front of screens and less time outdoors.
+Children today play outside much less than their parents did growing up, and as a result, they’re missing out on vitamin D and numerous other health benefits.

-What better day to play outside with your child than International Mud Day on June 29?
-Believe it or not, playing in the mud can benefit children’s sensory development, creative thinking and even their immune system.
+Playing in nature can benefit children’s sensory development, creative thinking and even their immune system.
 Here are some fun ideas from Megan Hettig, preschool art expert, for how you and your little one can play in the dirt.

-- Make mud pies – Your child can exercise her imagination and get her hands dirty by making mud pies.
+- Make mud pies (Ages 3+)– Children can exercise their imaginations and get their hands dirty by making mud pies.
 First, mix dirt in a bucket with a little bit of water until the consistency is similar to that of bread dough.
-Let your child knead, shape and flatten the mud, then have her decorate the pies with stones, flowers and leaves.
+Let your child knead, shape and flatten the mud, then decorate the pies with stones, flowers and leaves.
 You can even host an outdoor tea party together, enjoying “tea and pie” in your yard.
-“Along with pies, my kids love making ‘muddy soup,’” says Angela, mom of four.
-“They pour cups of water into a big bowl or container with a small amount of dirt or mud and stir in ‘veggies’ — different rocks and plants!
+“Along with pies, my kids love making ‘muddy soup,’” says Angela, a mom of four.
+“They pour cups of water into a big bowl or container with a small amount of dirt or mud and stir in ‘veggies’ — different rocks and plants.
 We like to see which bowl has the most creative ingredients.”

-- Construct yard castles – If the idea of getting muddy does not appeal to you or your child, building sand castles in your yard is a great alternative.
-Add equal parts sand and water to make your own at-home beach.
-Then, using recycled containers, cups or beach toys, your child can build impressive sand castles.
+- Construct yard castles (Ages 3+)– If the idea of getting muddy does not appeal to you or your child, building sandcastles in your yard is a great alternative.
+Add equal parts nontoxic play sand and water to make your own at-home beach.
+Then, using recycled containers, cups or beach toys, work with your child to build sandcastles.
 Have him use natural items like rocks, shells, sticks and leaves to decorate his creation.